cutie-shell/cutie-shell/README.md

 ### To fix isues on scaling
+* Connected the device to a PC running Linux: `ssh droidian@10.15.19.82`

 ```
 sudo nano /usr/lib/systemd/system/cutie-ui-io.service

 There is this line in the service file: Environment=QT_SCALE_FACTOR= "4".
-By default, the scale is 4, but if you have it too large, you can make it less (for example 2).
+By default, the scale is 4 like vollaPhone display 1080x2340, but if you have it too large, you can make it less (for example 2 like Redmi 7 display 720x1520).

 ctrl x
 y